Opposition slams Modi govt over alleged 'deportation abuse'

 On February 6, a flight carrying 33 people from Gujarat landed at Ahmedabad airport after departing from Amritsar.
 Reports indicated that most of the deportees hailed from the Mehsana, Gandhinagar, Patan, Vadodara, and Kheda districts.

-This deportation effort was part of a broader crackdown on illegal immigrants initiated by the administration of former US President Donald Trump.
+This deportation effort was part of a broader crackdown on illegal immigrants initiated by Donald Trump administration .